Pediatric spinal cord injury

 Refer a Patient

-When the nerves stop working, your child’s body can be affected in ways you can see, such as an inability to move his legs.
-Doctors will diagnose and help your child manage any loss of movement.
 Other functions we often take for granted also are affected by damaged nerves.
 Among these are the ability to control the bladder and the flow of urine.
 When the nerves that normally control messages to start and stop the flow of urine do not work properly, it is called neurogenic bladder.

-What are the signs and symptoms of a Pediatric Spinal Cord Injury?
+What are the signs and symptoms of a pediatric spinal cord injury?

 If your child has immediate head, neck or back pain or has trouble with feeling or control in his or arms or legs, you should call 911 and avoid moving your child.